ChrisJessup/ToyRobotSim/README.md

 # Toy Robot Simimulator
-This repository contains the neccessary files for a toy robot simulator game created by Christopher Jessup for Mott MacDonald.
+This repository contains the necessary files for a toy robot simulator game created by Christopher Jessup for Mott MacDonald.
 The file structire of the repository is explained below:

 ## ToyRobotSim
 This folder contians the files needed to build and play the game: **Game.cs** and **Robot.cs**.